Flank/flank-dashboard/docs/09_firebase_deployment.md

 _**Note:** The Google sing-in option requires configuring the allowed email domains.
 Consider the [Validating Email Domains](#validating-email-domains) section to know more about allowed email domains._

+### Configuring Google Sign-in allowed domains

+The application validates users' email domains when they sign in with Google.
+These domains are stored within the `Cloud Firestore` database.
+To configure allowed email domains, consider the following steps:

+1. Browse to the [Firebase Console](https://console.firebase.google.com/) and select the project, created in previous steps.
+2. Open the `Cloud Firestore` section on the left panel.
+3. Press the `Start collection` button, enter the `allowed_email_domains` as a collection ID, and press the `Next` button.
+4. After you tapped the `Next` button, you'll be asked to add the first document to your collection.
+This is the point where we start adding the allowed user email domains for the application.
+For example, if we want to allow the `gmail.com` domain, we should create an empty document with the `gmail.com` document ID.

+To add more allowed email domains you should add a new document for each email domain with the domain itself as a document ID.

+_**Note:** It is required for the allowed email domains collection to be not empty.
+Empty collection means that no email domains are allowed and the Google sign-in will fail with any domain._

 ## API Key Restrictions

 To enable API key restrictions, follow the next steps: